Utsavd7/Utsavd7/README.md

 ---

 <p align="center">
-  <i>From pix2pix GANs to 5-agent procurement pipelines — if it needs to stay alive under pressure, I've probably built the layer that keeps it running.</i>
+  <i>From pix2pix GANs to 5-agent procurement pipelines: if it needs to stay alive under pressure, I've probably built the layer that keeps it running.</i>
 </p>